taghwo/fastAPI/README.md

 # fastAPI
-A demon on fastAPI fetching city timezones and current times
+A demo on fastAPI and Tortoise ORM fetching city timezones and current times